 As close to a Western ski experience as you’ll find East of the Rockies.
 The terrain is legit, bolder steeps than you’ll find at Northstar.
-Even a lot of Easterners don’t get up here, because frankly, it’s far from just about everything.
+Even many Easterners don’t get up here, because frankly, it’s far from just about everything.

 MT SAINTE ANNE, QE

-When: I’ve only been here once, it was January and boy was it cold, even by Eastern standards.
-That said, the snow quality was excellent, no freeze/thaw cycle here.
-Both my dad and I got frostbite but ultimately it was totally worth it.
+When: I’ve only been here once.
+It was January, and boy was it cold, even by Eastern standards.
+That said, the snow quality was excellent; no freeze/thaw cycle here.
+Both my dad and I got frostbite, but ultimately, it was worth it.
 Did I mention it will be cold?

 Sticking with the cold theme here.
 It hosted the Olympics in 1980 (the 1932 ski events were elsewhere).
 The mountain is owned by the State of New York and is still a true skier’s mountain.

 Why: So you are one of those people who says base “villages” are stupid.
 Then this is your place.
-Adirondack park regulations make building very very difficult, the base operations could be considered spartan at best.
+Adirondack park regulations make building very, very difficult, the base operations could be considered spartan at best.
 No shops, no condos, no aquatic centers.
-What you get instead is completely unspoiled views of the Wilmington Notch and the wilderness of the surrounding Adirondacks.
+What you get instead is entirely unspoiled views of the Wilmington Notch and the wilderness of the surrounding Adirondacks.
 Nearby Lake Placid (about 10 miles away) belongs amongst the pantheon of true mountain villages.
 Locations such as Sun Valley or Aspen have nothing on this place when it comes to authenticity.
-Twice host of Olympics, virtually all of the venues are still open and used (you’ve heard of the Miracle on Ice right?)
-Get outside the village of Lake Placid and it gets wildly upstate quick, which is a good thing, (ain’t no Starbucks ’round here bud.)
+Twice host of Olympics, virtually all venues are still open and used (you’ve heard of the Miracle on Ice, right?)
+Get outside the village of Lake Placid, and it gets wildly upstate quick, which is a good thing (ain’t no Starbucks ’round here, bud.)
 Back to the skiing, longest vertical of the East at 3,430 ft.
 For reference, Squaw Valley is 2,850.
-The Slides is a hikeable portion that can access sidecountry to get your adrenaline going.
+The Slides is a hikeable portion that can access the sidecountry to get your adrenaline going.
 Will they be open when you get there?
-Most likely no. Then again did you remember to pack your probe/shovel/transceiver?
-Most likely no.
+Most likely, no. Then again, did you remember to pack your probe/shovel/transceiver?
+Most likely, no.

-When: There’s no beating around the bush, the weather sucks here.
+When: There’s no beating around the bush; the weather sucks here.
 It’s called Iceface for a reason.
 It will be cold, really cold, and cloudy.
-Even in the summer that same damn cloud just seems to cling to the peak (5th highest in NY).
+Even in the summer, that same damn cloud seems to cling to the peak (5th highest in NY).
 It can be sunny your whole drive here (which will be considerable unless you’re coming from Montreal), it will be cloudy when you arrive.
-Bottom line you don’t come here to get a tan, you come here to ski and live the winter.
+The bottom line is you don’t come here to get a tan.
+You come here to ski and live the winter.
 My highest level of recommendation, everyone should go to Lake Placid at least once in their lives.

 TUCKERMAN RAVINE, NH